dcdpr/taxcount/README.md

 ### Comprehensive Transaction Tracking

 - **Multi-source integration** - process exchange trades and on-chain wallet transactions
-- **Basis tracking** - follow the purchase price of your Bitcoin through any number of wallet transfers and exchange round-trips
+- **Basis tracking** - follow the purchase price of your bitcoin through any number of wallet transfers and exchange round-trips
 - **Complete simulation** - runs a parallel model of all tax-year transactions across your entire Bitcoin ecosystem

 ### Key Features